PythonCharmers/python-future/docs/imports.rst

 ------------------------------------

 1. String literals are unicode on Python 3.
-Making them unicode on Python 2 leads to more consistency of the code across the two runtimes.
+Making them unicode on Python 2 leads to more consistency of your string types the two runtimes.
 Most unintended uses of unicode strings (such as attempts to put them into WSGI dictionaries) will cause issues on both Python 3 and 2, making it more obvious where a conversion such as an ``s.encode()`` call is